NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   in src/cdg/init/ginitstate_fatory.ipp.
 If we had, say a magnetic field vector as well, we could also initialize it to use the the same "abc" method, if we wanted to or we could use a different vector initialization scheme.
-We reserve for another chapter a discussion about how a user may construct and ``wire in'' a new initialization scheme.
+We reserve for another chapter a discussion about how a user may construct and "wire in" a new initialization scheme.

   The currently available JSON names for corresponding component types,